 While it might seem a bit dark to be betting on a worst-case scenario, Sanofi Pasteur is the largest flu vaccine maker in the world and it's working on improving flu vaccines to prepare for a potential influenza pandemic.

 On the global front, parent Sanofi Pasteur SA operates in about 150 countries, and more than 500 million people around the world receive its vaccines each year.
-The international vaccines organization includes Sanofi Pasteur MSD, which markets products in Europe including Merk's cervical cancer vaccine Gardasil.
+The unit provides a total of more than 1 billion vaccine doses annually.